Andre Barrett Jr. - Project Director/Master Artist/Music Director/Dancer/Musician/Poet

-Andre Barrett, Jr. is a pianist, music producer, poet, singer, and dancer with TRANSIT ARTS.
-He also is a graduate of Devry University and an I.T. professional at the Columbus Museum of Art.
-He graduated from South High School in Columbus already having earned two years of college credits.
-He is a member of both the administrative and artistic team at TRANSIT ARTS and is frequently out in the schools working to inspire students to expand their learning and potential through the creative industries.
+Andre Barrett, Jr., TRANSIT ARTS Project Director, is also a Music Director, educator, pianist, producer, poet, singer, and dancer with TRANSIT ARTS and a Program Manager with The Harmony Project.
+A graduate of Devry University, Andre graduated from South High School in Columbus already having earned two years of college credits.
+He is a member of both the administrative and artistic team at TRANSIT ARTS and is frequently out in the community working to inspire students to expand their learning and potential through the creative industries.

 As a recurring member, Andre has been in a supporting role with TRANSIT ARTS, both in the field and behind the scenes.
-As a member of the TRANSIT ARTS Performance Group he has been able to perform in multiple locations and events across Columbus including: The Columbus Arts Festival, Comfest, the Columbus Museum of Art, Hot Times Festival, Gallery Hop, and the Harmony Project.
-Wanting to further his passions into the arts, he decided to contribute his growing knowledge of piano and music theory into the curriculum of TRANSIT ARTS.
-He is a part of the growing TRANSIT ARTS Band, and hosts a beginner’s course of music production as well as the TRANSIT ARTS Jam Sessions with Jordan (BBX) Reid.
-His poems were recently published in Candor - From Poetry to Pros(e).
+As a member of the TRANSIT ARTS Performance Group he has been performed in multiple locations and events across Columbus including: The Columbus Arts Festival, Comfest, the Columbus Museum of Art, Hot Times Festival, Gallery Hop, and the Harmony Project.
+He directs the TRANSIT ARTS Band, and leads our piano, guitar and studio sessions.
+His poems have been published in Candor - From Poetry to Pros(e).

-BBX The Beatbox Extraordinaire - Beat Box, DJ, Drummer
+BBX The Beatbox Extraordinaire - Master Artist/Beat Box, DJ, Drummer

-BBX, is a Producer/DJ/Human beatbox specializing in Electronic Dance Music.
+BBX is a Producer/DJ/Human beatbox specializing in Electronic Dance Music.
 Hailing from Columbus, Ohio, he is widely known in the region for his high energy, bass influenced DJ sets coupled with his extremely unique beatbox capability.
 Performing in clubs/festivals since the age of 16, BBX has had many years of experience, and has shared the stage with many monumental acts in electronic music including Borgore, Zomboy, Getter, 12th Planet, MUST DIE!, SKisM, Doctor P, Slander, Ookay, Barely Alive, LAXX, Trollphace, Ghastly, Loudpvck, Crizzly, Lumberjvck, Barely alive, Virtual Riot, and many many more.
-With the development of his original sound, gaining the support of major upcoming artists like YOOKiE, and Panda Eyes, coupled with his "over the top" stage presence, BBX is sure to have a strong 2019.
+With the development of his original sound, gaining the support of major upcoming artists like YOOKiE, and Panda Eyes, coupled with his "over the top" stage presence, BBX is sure to expand his touring throughout the region and beyond.
 BBX is a professional performing and teaching artist with TRANSIT ARTS, engaging young people throughout the city through workshops in schools, recreation centers, arts organizations, and more.

-BHB (Brother’s helping Bruthas) has been dejaying for over 20 years.
+BHB (Brother’s helping Bruthas) has been dejaying for over 25 years.
 While growing up on the north side of Columbus, BHB learned how to dejay from his babysitter at the age of 8.
 From that day forward he began dejaying for various parties and high school functions.
 As time went on he relocated to the east side of Columbus and became more involved with the community.
-As an active contributor in the community, BHB founded The Hip Hop Expo using hip hop as a positive vehicle to deter young people away from negative activities.
-The Expo has been going on strong for 15 years at the Columbus Convention Center every year.
+As an active contributor in the community, BHB founded the region wide Hip Hop Expo using hip hop as a positive vehicle to deter young people away from negative activities.
 He then began dejay and dance workshops with CAPACITY and Directions for Youth and later moved on with TRANSIT ARTS.
-He also founded the Hip Hop Orgins, traveling to various Columbus and suburban libraries to teach the youth about the origins of Hip Hop.
+He also founded the Hip Hop Orgins, traveling to various Columbus and suburban libraries to teach youth about the origins of Hip Hop.
 BHB has had a series of live performances with people such as Foley, Mint Condition, Stretch Lefty, The Roots, Macy Gray, Cris Daddy Daves, Slum Village, Guilty Simpson, Murs, Jai Carey, Dominique Larue, and S.P.I.R.I.T.
-BHB has participated with Transit Arts at first night Columbus, The Arts Festival, River Fest and The Ohio State Fair.
+BHB has performed with TRANSIT ARTS at First Night Columbus, The Columbus Arts Festival, River Fest, and The Ohio State Fair.
 He has also performed at Comfest, Hot Times Fest, Labor Day Festival, Coming Home Festival, Juneteenth, and the Ohio Hip Hop Awards (finalist w/ Jai Carey).
-BHB has performed at a plethora of Colleges such as Ohio State University, Cleveland State University, Wilberforce, Ohio Wesleyan, Ohio University, Ohio Dominican, Capitol University, Kentucky State University, DePaul University, and Central State University.
-In addition, he has choreographed for the play The Adventures of Pan, rap group LNB, Comfest, TRANSIT ARTS, CAPACITY, Godman Guild, Directions for Youth, Taneal, The Academy of Urban Dance and Fitness and his very own dance crew Styles n Moshun.
-BHB has won the Hot Times Festival Honored Artist award for contributing in the community, Who’s Who in Columbus award, and Champion for the Cause award from Freedom Suite.
+BHB has performed at a plethora of Colleges such as Ohio State University, Cleveland State University, Wilberforce, Ohio Wesleyan, Ohio University, Ohio Dominican, Capital University, Kentucky State University, DePaul University, and Central State University.
+In addition, he has choreographed for the play The Adventures of Pan, rap group LNB, Comfest, TRANSIT ARTS, CAPACITY, Godman Guild, Directions for Youth, Taneal, The Academy of Urban Dance and Fitness, and his very own dance crew Styles n Moshun.
+BHB has won the Hot Times Festival Honored Artist award, Who’s Who in Columbus award, and Champion for the Cause award from Freedom Suite.
 He has been featured on the front page of Columbus Alive, featured in the Columbus Dispatch, The Other Paper, The Lantern, Fly paper, and Hot Times.
-For more information on upcoming events check out his website HERE
+Follow BHB at instagram.com/__bhb4u__ai/

 Duarte is a master artist with the TRANSIT ARTS Youth Arts Program and the Ohio Alliance for Arts Education's Art in the House Program.
+In 2022 he was honored with the Aminah Brenda Lynn Robinson Fellowship and he won the Ohio Arts Council's Governor's Awards for the Arts - Arts Educator Award.
 For more than 30 years, Duarte has dedicated his talents to helping young people in Columbus, Ohio through countless programs including CAPACITY (CAPA's Youth Arts Program), the Short Stop Youth Center, the King Arts Complex, Ohio Alliance for Arts Education's (and formerly GCAC's) Artists-in-Schools program, GCAC's Children of the Future, Ebony Boys, Art Safe and VSA Ohio.
 More Than My Brother’s Keeper, A 2019 Expand Your Horizon Incubation Fellow, Duarte has also worked as a high school art instructor at the Arts and College Preparatory Academy in Columbus.
 Currently, he serves as a resident artist for Whitehall City Schools and Berne Union Schools in the Village of Sugar Grove, Ohio.
 His murals can be seen throughout the city, bringing comfort and inspiration to countless viewers.

 Jackie Calderone - TRANSIT ARTS Director